 Everyone knows the travel writer’s “numerous” benefits: 5-star luxurious resorts, 7-course gourmet meals, 2-hour spa treatments.
 But for me, it’s the glicken – the over-the-top experiences that tickle the fancy of this adrenaline junkie that keep me in this business.

-And the ultimate glicken for my sort of intrepid traveler is skydiving.
-So while in Hawaii in June on a photojournalist gig covering a 50th Aikido celebration – a Japanese martial art performed by blending with the motion of the attacker and redirecting the force of the attack with various throws or joint locks – I made the arrangements.
+But for me, the ultimate glicken for my sort of intrepid traveler is skydiving in Hawaii.
+So while in Oahu on a photojournalist gig covering a 50th Aikido celebration – a Japanese martial art performed by blending with the motion of the attacker and redirecting the force of the attack with various throws or joint locks – I made the arrangements.
 If I was going to jump out of a perfectly good airplane, you can be sure it was going to be in a place where the view was guaranteed to be spectacular!